Mohitul-Haque/Elf_Cookie_Oven_Project/notes.md

 # Intro
-This simple assignment will help give you a feel for what it is like to be a JCA embedded developer.
-We work on larger projects, have tools to help auto generate code, and we don't actually use Arduino.
+This simple assignment will help give you a feel for what it is like to be a embedded developer.
+We work on larger projects, have tools to help auto generate code.

-## We don't steal your code
-This is a fun toy assignment.
-Your submitted code will not be used by JCA.

 # Suggested time limit
 Aim to spend 4-6 hours.
 If you run out of time and aren't satisfied with your code,